 - Special Education

-UMF is nationally accredited by the National Council for Accreditation of Teacher Education (NCATE).
+One of just three nationally accredited teacher education programs in Maine, UMF is fully-accredited by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation provides an assurance that UMF’s teacher preparation programs have met national standards and have undergone rigorous external and impartial review by professionals and policymakers.

-Many states have reciprocity agreements based on graduation from NCATE-accredited schools, so graduates will generally find it easier to apply for licensure if they move out of state
+Many states have reciprocity agreements based on graduation from NCATE-accredited schools, so graduates generally find it easier to apply for licensure if they move out of state.